 Yes!
 I love visiting classrooms from pre-k on up, and can tailor a discussion to fit various grade levels.
 Check out the links on my School Visits page for information about my program and fees.
 To request a visit, or for answers to other school-visit-related questions, you can e-mail me at: [email protected]

 My three daughters and my own childhood experiences provide plenty of inspiration, but ideas come to me in other ways, too.
-A funny story told to me by a friend, a scene glimpsed from a car window, a song, season, color, feeling— really, just about anything can spark an idea.
-I often begin with a title.
-A fun title will pop into my head out of the blue (usually when I’m in the shower, driving the kids to school, or drifting off to sleep) which is why I always try to keep a notebook nearby to jot down ideas.
+A funny story told to me by a friend, a scene glimpsed from a car window, a season, a sketch, a memory — really, just about anything can spark an idea.
+Often I begin with a title.
+A catchy title will pop into my head out of the blue (usually when I’m in the shower, driving the kids to school, or drifting off to sleep) which is why I always try to keep a notebook nearby to jot down ideas.

-My first four books are picture books intended for young children (3-7 yrs), but I’m also at work on a middle grade novel.
+My published books are picture books intended for young readers (4-8 yrs), but I’m also at work on a middle-grade novel.
 I don’t believe you have to choose one or the other.
-Many of the children’s book authors I most admire — Kevin Henkes, Kate DiCamillo, Jane Yolen— move seamlessly from picture books to longer narratives.
+Many of the children’s book authors I most admire — Kevin Henkes, Kate DiCamillo, Meg Medina — move seamlessly from picture books to longer narratives.

 Their work has a versatility (among other enthralling qualities) to which I aspire.
-And although young readers and middle grade audiences interest me most right now, I try to stay open to letting all kinds of stories in when they knock.
+And although young readers and middle-grade audiences interest me most right now, I try to stay open all kinds of stories when they come knocking.

-Where The Wild Things Are, by Maurice Sendak was a big favorite, The Snowy Day by Ezra Jack Keats… and any book by Dr. Seuss, Mercer Mayer or Shel Silverstein.
-I loved fantasy novels, especially those involving time travel — like Madeline L’Engle’s A Wrinkle in Time or Edward Ormondroyd’s Time At The Top.
+Where The Wild Things Are by Maurice Sendak was a big favorite, The Snowy Day by Ezra Jack Keats… and any book by Mercer Mayer or Shel Silverstein.
+I loved fantasy novels, especially those involving time travel — like Madeleine L’Engle’s A Wrinkle in Time or Edward Ormondroyd’s Time At The Top.

 So many desserts to love.
 But if I had to choose a favorite, I’d say my grandma Rosie’s dark chocolate cake with buttercream frosting.
 The recipe is printed in Baking Day at Grandma’s.

-No. I wanted to be a ballerina, and an olympic gymnast and a famous actress.
-None of those panned out.
-I did always write, though — mostly little poems and stories in my journal.
+No. I wanted to be an olympic gymnast or a famous actress.
+Neither of those panned out.
+I did always write, though — mostly poems, plays and short stories in my journal.
 And I worked as a copywriter for a time, but it wasn’t until after I started having kids of my own that I decided I wanted to try writing children’s books.

-My advice to anyone looking to begin a career in children’s books is to read books in your area of interest voraciously.
-Go to the bookstore or library; make note of the books you like and who publishes them.
+My advice to anyone looking to begin a career in children’s books is to read in your genre of interest voraciously.
+Go to the bookstore or library and make note of the books you like, and who publishes them.
 If you are not a member already, join the Society of Children’s Books Authors and Illustrators and attend regional conferences.
 (Be sure to check out this helpful list of of answers to frequently asked questions on their website. )